 Picture yourself using LinkedIn and effortlessly getting consistent, high-value sales.
-If you want to make this happen, you need to know the different types of LinkedIn connections.
+If you want to make this happen, you need to know the difference between 1st, 2nd, and 3rd degree LinkedIn connections.

-Understanding how they differ can help you determine which types of relationships to build.
-That way, you can generate a consistent stream of leads for your company.
+Understanding how they differ can help you determine which relationships to focus on first.
+That can help you grow your network faster and result in a consistent stream of LinkedIn leads.

 Your first-degree LinkedIn connections refer to the people directly in your network.
 One way someone can become a direct connection is if you add them, and they accept your connection request.